citizensadvice/design-system/design-system-docs/src/_foundations/colours.md

 ### Text

-There are 2 shades of Text colour.
+There are 2 shades of text colour.
 Choose the colours carefully based on the importance of the information.

 <%= render(Shared::ColourTable.new([
 ['Text', 'text-colour'],